Ignacy98/customer_segmentation_analysis/README.md

 ## 🚀 Key Takeaway

 This project demonstrates how simple SQL-based analysis can uncover critical business insights and support data-driven decision-making.

+## ⚠️ Limitations

+* The dataset is simulated (AdventureWorks)
+* Analysis is based only on historical transactions
+* No customer lifecycle or behavioral features were included (e.g. recency, frequency)